-The Ascendant 107' heavy-duty steel ladder truly redefined the single rear axle aerial market, providing firefighters with an unprecedented 107' of vertical and 100' of horizontal reach without compromising on water capacity, performance, or safety.
+The Ascendant 107' Heavy-Duty Ladder truly redefined the single rear axle aerial market, providing firefighters with an unprecedented 107' of vertical and 100' of horizontal reach without compromising on water capacity, performance, or safety.
 The heavy-duty 100,000 psi high-strength steel ladder was purpose built using proven engineering practices.
-Since the launch, firefighters have made it clear that we need to be able to offer our innovative Ascendant ladder on other configurations as well.
+Since the launch, firefighters have made it clear that we need to be able to offer our innovative Ascendant ladder on other configurations.

 The Ascendant technology has expanded into 6 innovative products.
 The Ascendant Class of Aerials was brilliantly engineered to equip firefighters with more aerial choices than ever before.
 Whether it be weight restrictions, compartment space, preference to ride rather than climb, the lower cost of ownership, or rescue capabilities, the Ascendant technology provides flexibility and a wide range of options to meet each department’s needs.

 Up until this point, compromises with overall length, weight and performance had to be made with traditional mid-mount platforms.
 The new Ascendant 100’ Aerial Tower eliminates these compromises with superior maneuverability, drivability, operability, and serviceability.

 Yes, the 100’ Aerial Tower is designed to operate on a 5° side slope and up to 9° downward slope.